Easy Bible Quiz about Bible Trivia and Bible Facts.

 c.
 The Jehovah's Witnesses.

-Gideon was a judge, prophet, and military leader.
+Gideon of the Bible was a judge, prophet, and military leader.

 He was an Israelite from the tribe of Manasseh.

-b.
-Women must be respectful and always wear their "Sunday best" outfit.
+a.
+Women must dress their best and always wear their "Sunday best" outfit.

 The purpose of attending church is not to show off clothes, wealth, or popularity.